 Report: Giants’ Daniel Jones agrees to four-year deal, Saquon Barkley gets tagged

-Report: Giants' Jones agrees to four-year deal, Barkley gets tagged originally appeared on NBC Sports Bayarea
+Report: Giants' Jones agrees to four-year deal, Barkley gets tagged originally appeared on NBC Sports Chicago

 Danny Dimes is staying put in the Big Apple, and his top weapon is also sticking around for at least one more year.